 Crohn’s disease is a type of inflammatory bowel disease (IBD).
 It’s considered a chronic condition, which means that you’ll have it for your entire life.
 The exact cause of Crohn’s is unknown.
 It most often develops in your late teens or 20s.

 Crohn’s disease is marked by inflammation of the gastrointestinal (GI) tract.
-The inflammation can appear anywhere in the GI tract from the mouth to the anus.
+The inflammation can appear anywhere in the GI tract, from the mouth to the anus.

+Crohn’s is a progressive disease that starts with mild symptoms and gradually gets worse.
 With mild to moderate Crohn’s, you may experience diarrhea or abdominal pain, but you won’t experience other symptoms or complications.

 You’re able to move, eat, and drink as normal, and the disease has a minimal impact on your quality of life.
 In some cases, you won’t even require treatment.